RetroDECK/ES-DE/THEMES-DEV.md

     - `playcount` - How many times the game has been played.
     - `controller` - The controller for the game.
 Will be blank if none has been selected.
     - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
+* `metadataElement` - type: BOOLEAN
+    - By default game metadata and media is faded out during gamelist view textlist fast scrolling and hidden when enabling the _Hide metadata fields_ setting for a game entry.
+Using this property it's possible to explicitly define additional text elements that should be treated as if they were game metadata entries.
+This is for example useful for hiding and fading out text labels for the various metadata types like genre, publisher, players etc. Note that it's not possible to disable the metadata hiding functionality for the default metadata fields as that would break basic application behavior.
+Also note that there is a slight exception to the hiding logic for text containers with the metadata value set to `description`.
+In this case the element is by default not hidden when enabling the _Hide metadata fields_ setting.
+To also hide such containers, set this property to true.
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view and only if the `metadata` property is utilized.
 * `container` - type: BOOLEAN